isomerpages/singapore-customs-old/news-and-media/media-releases/_posts/2009-10-01-Joint-News-Release.md

 ---
-title: ARE YOU INTO PLASTIC SURGERY?
+title: Are You Into Plastic Surgery?
 file_url: /news-and-media/media-releases/2009-10-01-Joint-News-Release.pdf
 ---